 The workshop is limited to 8 participants.
 Your tax-deductible donation of $1850.00 includes honorariums, most meals, water, light beverages and snacks.
 A $300.00 deposit is required at registration.
 The remainder is due 60 days prior to the workshop.
 No refunds will be issued after 60 days.

 Please don’t hesitate to call or email if you have any questions.
-A detailed daily schedule along with suggested gear and clothing is available here.
+A detailed daily schedule along with suggested gear and clothing will be provided.
 Note: Transportation and lodging is not included in the workshop donation.
 Rental cars will be necessary for those flying into Albuquerque.
 For your convenience we have set aside rooms at the Casa Blanca Inn.
 To reserve your room please call the Casa Blanca Inn at 505.327.6503 and ask for the rooms reserved for the Chaco Workshop.

 Carlan has spent the last sixteen years photographing and documenting Chaco Canyon, its artifacts, and its outlying sacred sites.
 As you explore the area with him, you'll understand why he's so passionate about preserving Chaco Canyon's legacy for future generations to come.
 Your tax-deductible workshop donation allows him to continue to produce this necessary and timely work.